dask/dask/docs/source/array-creation.rst

    stack
    concatenate

-Often we store data in several different locations and want to stitch them together.
+Often we store data in several different locations and want to stitch them together:

 .. code-block:: Python